Facebook

 Est. Reading: 3 minutes

+Is cancer hereditary?
+Hereditary cancer is a type of cancer passed down from one generation to the next.
+Changes in specific genes passed from parent to child cause it.
+It can run in families and may be more common in some ethnic groups.
 People with a family history of cancer have an increased risk of developing the disease themselves.
 However, not everyone with a family history of genetic cancer will develop the disease.
-Many factors play a role in cancer development, including lifestyle choices and the environment.
+Many factors affect cancer development, including lifestyle choices and the environment.

 Talk to your doctor if you are concerned about your genetic cancer risk.
 They can help you assess your risk and make recommendations for screening and prevention.
 With early detection and treatment, many people with hereditary cancer can lead long and healthy lives.